RomanPie2020/RomanPie2020/README.md

 ---

 ### 🌟 About Me
-- 💻 Junior Frontend Developer specializing in **React, Next.js, and TypeScript**
+- 💻 Frontend Developer specializing in **React, Next.js, and TypeScript**
 - 🎯 Focused on building **user-friendly, performant, and scalable web applications**
 - 📚 Currently learning **advanced React patterns & testing with Jest**
 - 🌍 Based in Portugal, open to remote and maybe relocation opportunities